-How to create the perfect artwork to expose Photopolymer plates
+How to create the perfect artwork and expose Photopolymer plates

 How to Prepare the artwork for a Photopolymer Plate